alexbain/alexbain.github.com/source/_posts/2013-01-06-setting-up-lirc-on-the-raspberrypi.markdown

     sudo /etc/init.d/lirc stop
     sudo /etc/init.d/lirc start

+**January 25th 2015:** Mark W. in the comments pointed out that in the 3.18.x RaspberryPi firmware you must modify one additional file for the ``lirc-rpi`` kernel extension to be loaded:

+Edit your ``/boot/config.txt`` file and add:

+    dtoverlay=lirc-rpi,gpio_in_pin=23,gpio_out_pin=22

+Reboot your RaspberryPi after making this change.

 ### Wiring up the IR transceiver

 **June 8th 2013 Update:** I've finished a more permanent build and documented the process in my [Open Source Universal Remote - Parts & Picturse](http://alexba.in/blog/2013/06/08/open-source-universal-remote-parts-and-pictures/) blog post.